 | C | Gb7 | F |

-We already know that a secondary dominant chord is that one which prepares to another diatonique degree (which is not the 1st one).
-In this case, subV7 prepared the way to F (4th degree of C tonality).
+We already know that a dominant secondary chord is one that prepares for another diatonic degree (other than the 1st degree).
+In this case, the subV7 prepared for F (4th degree of C tonality).

 | Dm7 | Db7 | F |

-The expected resolution here was C major, because Db7 was acting like subV7 of G7 (the natural sequence would be Dm7 – G7 – C).
+The expected resolution here was C major, because Db7 was acting as subV7 of G7 (The natural sequence would be Dm7 – G7 – C).
 The F chord is an unexpected resolution in this context.

 | E7 | Eb7 | D7 | Db7 | C |